Mattlister/designandconquer/README.md

   eyes look over my work and spotting potential issues was a great testing tool as they're aware of changes that needed to be made on a high scale.

 * I ran all my code through validators on a regular basis as part of my testing.
 [JSHint](https://jshint.com/), the [W3C validator](https://validator.w3.org/) and
   CSS stlying I found to all be of great use to me when I was checking my code.
+I also used the Jigsaw validator which showed some issues but only as I was using non recognised vendors for some of the display colours and graphics, not because there was an issue with the code itself.
+[Jigsaw Validator](https://jigsaw.w3.org/css-validator/validator)

 * Personal testing from family and friends.
 I had my wife (whose honesty is always sharp) test the site and she was impressed with it.
 She saw a lot of potentional in what
   I'd put it together.
 She showed it to some of her friends and from that, I've been offered a freelance job to produce a site like mine but it's for a cake making business